Head of Department – Mrs H Gardiner

 • A willingness to work hard – Biology contains a wealth of fascinating detail that you will need to assimilate before you can attempt the analytical questions that come up on exam papers.
 A-level Biology students are given regular assignments to do each week to help them to meet this challenge.

 • A real liking for science – A-level Biology involves students in a very wide range of activities.
-These include microscopy, long laboratory based practical investigations, fieldwork, calculations, statistical analysis, essay writing and the study of biochemistry as well as those activities encountered more regularly at GCSE.
+These include microscopy, laboratory-based practical investigations, fieldwork, calculations, statistical analysis, essay writing and the study of biochemistry as well as those activities encountered more regularly at GCSE.
 Would you enjoy getting involved in these activities?

-• Ability in Mathematics and English – Because A-level Biology involves both essay writing and many calculations, we recommend a minimum of 6 grade in English and 7 grade in Mathematics.
+• Ability in Mathematics and English – Because A-level Biology involves both essay writing and many calculations, we recommend a minimum of grade 6 in both English and Mathematics.

 Course Content & Assessment

-Our students will follow the AQA AS (7401) or A-level Biology course (7402) which is divided into 8 units:
+Our students will follow the A-level Biology course (7401/7402) which is divided into 8 units:

 1. Biological molecules